rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi there!
-So, after a long year of applications and interviews, I will be privileged to join the QHEAT group (Queen's High Energy and Astroparticle Theory) at Queen's University for my Ph.D.
-Starting September 2022, I will be pursuing my Ph.D. under the supervision of Prof. Joe Bramante.
+So, after a long year of applications and interviews, I am privileged to join the QHEAT group (Queen's High Energy and Astroparticle Theory) at Queen's University for my PhD.
+Starting September 2022, I will be pursuing my PhD under the supervision of Prof. Joe Bramante.
 I am excited to embark on this new journey to explore deeper into the fascinating world of Astroparticle Physics.

-Currently, I am working towards the final stages of earning my M.Sc.
+I earned my M.Sc.
 Physics degree from Heidelberg University in Germany.
-For my M.Sc. thesis,  I am performing research at McGill University in Canada as a graduate research trainee under the supervision of Prof. Katelin Schutz.
-I am working on various projects in theoretical astroparticle physics.
+For my master's thesis,  I performed research at McGill University in Canada as a graduate research trainee under the supervision of Prof. Katelin Schutz.
+My final thesis will be posted soon on the website!

 During my M.Sc.
 I completed the following courses :